Learn about Universal Credit and how to apply for it

 Managing the claim

 Think about how you will support the family to access and use the journal as independently as possible.
 This will be difficult at first and they may need your help to understand and respond to messages.
-Help the family to decide whether they would like this assistance if you are happy to offer it and make sure that you are assisting them to use the journal, rather than doing this for them.
-However, further down the line it may be easier for the refugees to understand (for example with help of Google translate or a dictionary) written messages than phone calls or face to face conversations.
+Help the family to decide whether they would like this assistance, if you are happy to offer it, and make sure that you are assisting them to use the journal, rather than doing this for them.
+However, further down the line it may be easier for the refugees to understand (for example, with help of Google translate or a dictionary) written messages rather than phone calls or face-to-face conversations.

-We recommend that you should work toward the refugees attending appointments unaccompanied as soon as possible Rather than attending appointments you can think about scheduling a preparation and debrief meeting after them, at least initially.
+We recommend that you should work toward the refugees attending appointments unaccompanied as soon as possible.
+Rather than attending appointments with the family, you can think about scheduling a preparation and debrief meeting after them, at least initially.
 Some of the points to discuss could be:

 - Did the Work Coach provide an interpreter (if required)?